-This is a full time volunteer position for those with a passion for refugee and human rights law.
+This is a volunteer position for those with a passion for refugee and forced migration law.
 It is structured placement for a minimum of 6 months with detailed training and supervision provided.
 Volunteers will develop legal and practical expertise and provide a valuable contribution to the Legal Services of Justice Centre Hong Kong, and to our clients.

 Legal Casework Volunteers are engaged in direct legal casework to our clients, under the supervision of a member of Justice Centre’s experienced legal team.

-- Review and action all incoming communications to the Legal team (post, fax, telephone, email etc.);
+- Review and action all incoming communications to the Legal Services team (post, fax, telephone, email etc.);

 - Respond promptly to any client enquiries (often highly vulnerable people), and also that of other visitors, agencies etc. in a professional, sensitive and respectful manner;